PreziosiRaffaele/sf-script-exec/README.md

 # sf-script-exec

-A Salesforce CLI plugin to execute data cleaning and maintenance scripts on Salesforce orgs.
+A Salesforce CLI plugin to execute javascript data cleaning and maintenance scripts on Salesforce orgs.

 ## Install